inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Life is the childhood of our immortality.
 		-- Goethe
 QOTD:
-	"Our parents were never our age."
+	"Our pnts were  our age."
 If there is no God, who pops up the next Kleenex?
 		-- Art Hoppe
 Finagle's First Law: